skip to main content

 Why you should trust us

-Our sports experts researched and tested the best ways to watch the Australian Open.
-We examined the linear TV networks and digital platforms showing the tournament.
-With that information, we determined our viewing recommendations—emphasizing channel lineups, pricing, and ease of use.
+Our CableTV.com Sports Editor, Taylor Kujawa, researched and tested the best ways to watch the Australian Open.
+He examined the linear TV networks and digital platforms showing the tournament.
+With that information, Taylor determined his viewing recommendations, emphasizing channel lineups, pricing, and ease of use.

 Check out our How We Rank page to learn more about our methods.